emilia-miki/pc-lab5/README.md

   (one is enough, because the server does matrix transposition and all the matrices have to be square matrices)
 - reserve response:
-  - the first byte is a task index, which can be used to send the other requests for this task.
-If the index is 0, the server wasn't able to reserve memory for the matrix. and the index is not valid.
+  - the first 8 bytes are the task ID, which can be used to send the other requests for this task.
+If the memory wasn'e reserved, the server will send and error response instead
 - calc request:
-  - the first byte is the task index
+  - the first 8 bytes are the task ID
-  - the second byte is the number of threads to create for the calculation
   - the following bytes are the matrix data itself, row by row
 - calc response:
   - there is no further payload except the message code.
   - if the provided index is not assigned to any tasks, the server returns an error response instead.
 - poll request:
-  - the first byte is the task index
+  - the first 8 bytes are the task ID.
 - poll response
   - the first byte is the status code:
     - 0 - no data